microsoft/CameraTraps/README.md

 ## annotations
 Code for creating new annotation tasks and converting annotations to COCO-CameraTraps format

+## active_learning
+An ongoing project to employ active learning for semi-automated camera trap image labeling

 ## pipeline
 Bash scripts for training, exporting, and running inference on detectors